rickb777/sqlgen2/docs/tutorial.md

 }
 ```

-The table `structs` have many methods to access the table.
-You have some control over what is provided and this will be described further later on.
+These table structs are types that have many methods for accessing the database table.
+You have some control over what methods are included or not, and this will be described further later on.
 For example, you might not need update methods on a log table.

-The two generated `structs` are related to a provided type called `Database`.
+The two generated structs are related to a provided type called `Database`.

 ![database-and-tables](database-and-tables.png)